Burleson ISD At A Glance

 Points of Pride

-• Finance has a GFOA Certificate of Achievement.
-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Burleson ISD for its comprehensive annual financial report (CAFR) for the years 2009-2022.
+• The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Burleson ISD for its annual financial report (AFR) for the years 2009-2023.

 • 2,080 scholarships have been received by Burleson Opportunity Fund students to date.